Skip to main content

 As we cover in our threats analysis, attackers abuse TURN servers for DDoS amplification by sending unauthenticated requests (Allocate Requests, STUN Binding Requests) with spoofed source IPs.
 The server responds with larger error messages, giving roughly 4x amplification directed at the victim.

-The honest answer is that coturn doesn’t have great configuration knobs for this.
+For a long time coturn didn’t have great configuration knobs for this.
 You can’t tell it “don’t respond to unauthenticated requests” because ICE connectivity checks rely on unauthenticated STUN.
-Disabling UDP listening entirely (no-udp, covered above) eliminates the vector but adds latency on the client-to-server leg (media relay to peers still uses UDP).
+That changed in coturn 4.14.0, which added a per-source rate limit on exactly these 401 Unauthorized responses:

 # Disable RFC5780 - reduces unauthenticated response surface